DFO-CHS-Dynamic-Hydrographic-Products/IWLS_pygeoapi/README.md

 * Ensure commit messages are meaningful and describe the changes to the code base.
 * Function length should not exceed screen size (rule of thumb) i.e. generally they should be short and you should not have to scroll to get to the bottom.
 If that is the case, the function should be futher subdivided.
 See https://refactoring.guru/smells/long-method

-Some resources on code smells:
+Additional resources on code smells:
 * https://refactoring.guru/refactoring/smells

 ## Code Review Guidelines